 Although El Salvador is the smallest country in central America geographically, it has the fourth largest economy in the region.
 Economic potential is limited by the relatively small population, while the country’s telecom sector has been restricted by poor infrastructure and unequal income distribution.
 There have been organisational delays which have retarded the development of telecom services, though during the last two years much progress has been evident, and indeed the telecom sector has been one of the more successful within the overall economy.

-El Salvador’s telecom legislation is one of the more liberal in Latin America, encouraging competition in most areas and permitting foreign investment in all areas.
-However, there are no regulations which promote wholesale broadband, and thus in the DSL market Claro retains a virtual monopoly.
+El Salvador’s telecom legislation is one of the more liberal in Latin America, encouraging competition in most areas and permitting foreign investment.
+However, there are no regulations which promote wholesale broadband, and thus in the DSL market leader Claro retains a virtual monopoly.
 The only effective cross-platform competition in the broadband market comes from the few cable operators.
-There has been some market consolidation in recent years, and in mid-2017 the regulator stepped in to enforce provisions related to the proposed acquisition by Telemóvil of the regional cable TV provider Caribena Cable.
+There has been some market consolidation in recent years, including Telemóvil;s acquisition of the regional cable TV provider Caribena Cable.
 In May 2019 the competition authority began assessing the sale of Telefónica El Salvador to América Móvil, which operates in the country under the Claro brand.
 Through this process of consolidation a few dominant multinational operators have managed to expand into almost all sectors through a process of convergence.

 América Móvil (Claro), Millicent International (Tigo), Telefónica (Movistar), Red, GCA Telecom, Salnet, Amnet, Sky TV.

 Mobile Communications (voice and infrastructure)